Top 2 Ways to Use Google Cloud Storage

 It allows you to backup data during off-peak hours via specific time backup.

 It helps you backup files with certain file extension by file filter.

 It can make full use of the free space in cloud disks and help you get unlimited cloud storage.
-You only need to connect enough cloud disks to CBackupper.
+You only need to connect enough cloud disks to CBackup.

 It’s free and easy-to-use.

-2. Navigate to the Clouds tab, click "Add Clouds" at the bottom of My Clouds, select "Google Drive" and click "OK" to continue, then modify display name and allocate space for backup, tick the checkbox before "Note" and click "OK" to add this drive.
+2. Navigate to the My Storage tab, click "Add Cloud" and select "Google Drive" and click "Add" to continue, then grant authority to CBackup to access Google Drive files. then modify display name, storage path and allocate space for backup, tick the checkbox before "Note" and click "OK" to add Google drive.